 Traveling through Jordan for a few more days and don’t know where to go?
 Amman is a great launchpad to kick off your Jordan itinerary.

 You can travel from Amman to Petra in 3-4 hours by car, or head towards the Dead Sea from Amman in under an hour.
 Wadi Rum is just under 4 hours away as well.
-I’m working on finalizing my 1 week Jordan itinerary, so stay tuned if you’re looking for more Jordan trip ideas, or head on over here to read my travel guide to visiting Petra.
+If you only have 1 week in Jordan, head on over here to read my 7 day Jordan itinerary, or read my travel guide to visiting Petra.

 Ready to book your stay in Amman?
 I recommend staying at the Amman Rotana, one of the best luxury hotels in the city.
 Click here to check availability at Amman Rotana, or check out some other highly rated hotels in Amman!